mafintosh/mkcontainer/README.md

 # mkcontainer

-A lightweight container builder for Linux backed by `make` and `systemd-nspawn`.
+Lightweight container builder for Linux backed by `make` and `systemd-nspawn`.

 ```
 npm install -g mkcontainer